robonexx/portfolio_2021/README.md

-# So started on a New portfolio
+# So started on a New portfolio (deleted it and now back to it... )

 My goal is to try to use a lot of what i have learned the past year